Pai-Pratheeksha/multimodal-video-search-engine/README.md

 # Multimodal Video Search Engine

-A multimodal video retrieval system that enables users to search video content using:
+An AI-powered video retrieval system that enables semantic, visual, and speech-based search across video content.

-- Semantic Search (CLIP)
-- Object Detection (YOLOv8)
-- Speech Search (Whisper)
-- Multimodal Fusion Ranking

-Users can upload a video, search using natural language queries, and instantly jump to the most relevant moments.
+The system combines CLIP, YOLOv8, Whisper, and FAISS to identify relevant moments in a video and allows users to instantly navigate to the most relevant timestamps through an interactive interface.
 ---

 ## Features